Editor's note

 Except for noise music, a genre where distortion, feedback, and sonic extremity are not defects but the point.
 Several people on our team care deeply about this music.
 The classifier flags it: that is correct behavior from a signal-processing perspective and wrong behavior from a musical one.

-This is not an edge case.
-It is the first instance of a pattern that repeats at every layer of the system: automated filters encode assumptions about what music is, and those assumptions will always be contested.
+This is not an edge case; it is the first instance of a pattern that repeats at every layer of the system: automated filters encode assumptions about what music is, and those assumptions will always be contested.
 The response cannot be to make the filter smarter.
 The response must be structural.
-In this case: a contributor whose work is flagged can appeal.
-If the appeal is legitimate — a noise artist, an experimental composer — we disable that specific filter for their account.
+In this case, a contributor whose work is flagged can appeal.
+If the appeal is legitimate (a noise artist, an experimental composer), we disable that specific filter for their account.
 The system adapts to the contributor, not the other way around.

 The same logic extends to every subsequent filter.